janardannn/movie_info_cli/README.md

 MOVIE INFO CLI

-Get movies info's such as IMDb, RottenTomatoes, Metacritic, MyAnimeList(in case of anime) and Description directly from command line.
+Get movies info's such as IMDb, RottenTomatoes, Metacritic, MyAnimeList(in case of anime) etc. and Description directly from command line.

 INSTALL Requirements: pip install -r requirements.txt